 There is no harm in repeating and double-checking.
 And, clearly, when it comes to your online security, making sure that everything is understood is mandatory.

 So, again, what is Double VPN?
-In very easy terms, we can say that Double VPN is a technology meant to use when you go online, and you have double trouble like an unprotected WiFi network and sensitive information to work with.
+In straightforward terms, we can say that Double VPN is a technology meant to use when you go online, and you have double trouble like an unprotected WiFi network and sensitive information to work with.

 Furthermore, Double VPN is an additional feature, so finding it in a VPN provider’s server list can be really hard.
 Still, if you do your research, you can find a few providers allowing you to use Double VPN for enhancing your overall online experience.

 Your online security is as important as your real-life one.
-Ignorance is not bliss, so make sure to stay up to date with the latest online trends and tools you need to use.
+Ignorance is not bliss, so make sure to stay updated with the latest online trends and tools you need to use.